 S.U.C.C.E.S.S.'s COVID-19 Safety Plan describes our six-step process for assessing the COVID-19 risks and returning to safe operations.
+A worksite-specific COVID-19 Safety Plan is developed upon a thorough assessment in accordance with our 11.2 COVID-19 Hazards Assessment Policy and COVID-19 Workplace Risk Assessment Form.
 This plan seeks to ensure the health and safety of all employees, clients, contractors, volunteers, and other visitors at our office locations.
 This plan will be communicated to all staff and volunteers, and will be posted visibly at our office locations for clients and visitors.